BDC Hamburger Icon

 Does PayPal offer credit card processing?

-While PayPal is best known for its peer-to-peer money transfer services, it also offers credit card processing services to businesses of all sizes, transaction volumes and sales ticket values.
+PayPal is best known for its peer-to-peer money transfer services.
+But, it also offers credit card processing services to businesses of all sizes, transaction volumes and sales ticket values.

-PayPal’s credit card processing business is vast, serving 29 million merchants with more than 435 million customers worldwide.
+PayPal’s credit card processing business is vast, serving 35 million merchants with approximately 400 million customers worldwide.
 Through PayPal Zettle — the company’s card reader and point-of-sale (POS) system — or PayPal’s online checkout options, your business can begin accepting debit and credit card payments from customers.

 Like most credit card processors, PayPal charges a flat percentage rate on transactions, with per-transaction fees for specific payment types.
 The company maintains a few additional fees and optional services that may cost extra, depending on your business’s needs.